eschmar/pdf-monthly-calendar/readme.md

 ## Monthly calendar on single pdf page

-This generates a monthly calendar view in html, that can be printed on a single pdf page.
+Generates a monthly calendar for any time range.
+Before printing, the actual height of the calendar is calculated and set as printing page-dimension, such that there are no page-breaks.
+Perfect to be exported as a pdf and annotated on an ipad.

 Try out at: https://eschmann.dev/pdf-monthly-calendar?year=2023&month=1&num=12